Jason2866/esp32-huello-world/README.md

 # ESP32 Lightbulb example that works with Hue bridge

-This is Espressif's [HA_color_dimmable_light](https://github.com/espressif/esp-zigbee-sdk/tree/a943a9118e9ad110e2641e1187fd4c5d533f8a06/examples/esp_zigbee_HA_sample/HA_color_dimmable_light) adjusted to successfully link against Hue bridge.
+This is Espressif's [HA_color_dimmable_light](https://github.com/espressif/esp-zigbee-sdk/tree/a943a9118e9ad110e2641e1187fd4c5d533f8a06/examples/esp_zigbee_HA_sample/HA_color_dimmable_light) adjusted to successfully link against Hue bridge, and function like a properly behaved light (mostly).

 Mind you, you'll need to adjust the trust center link key (heed the `FIXME` in `main/esp_zb_light.c`).